spaceninja/fireeye-code-challenge/README.md

 # FireEye Front-End Code Challenge

+> Recreating Twitter circa 2014 using React

+## Code Challenge Notes

-* Build a small JS app using the attached mockup
+* Build a small JS app using the attached mockup (see mock.png)
 * Tweet data should be loaded dynamically from a json file
 * You _can_ use _any_ JS framework of your choice or no framework at all
 * You should _NOT_ use any CSS frameworks or any existing CSS code